Written by Watershed Staff

 Our GIS folks took data from Prescott Creeks, overlaid it on an aerial photograph, and beautified it into an accurate and visually appealing map that would show users the trails available in the Preserve, as well as Granite Creek’s channel and associated wetlands.

-Designed between October 2012 and February 2013, the interpretive signs were installed early in 2013 along the newly built trails.
 “Visitors come upon an interpretive sign along the trail every 30 yards or so.
 It really keeps them interested in what what’s going on at the site,” Fell said.
 “Developing interpretive materials was a new process for us at Prescott Creeks.
 The trail signs and brochures developed by The Watershed Company for the Watson Woods project are exactly what we need.”

 A large interpretive project truly takes a team – our client and their stakeholders, landscape architects for sign placement and specifications, graphic designers for content design, and GIS analysts for design cartography.
 We are so excited to see the photos of these installed signs and kiosks in Arizona — the hardest part for us about designing interpretive signs across the nation, being based in Washington State, is not getting to see them in person!